StPR: Spatiotemporal Preservation and Routing for Exemplar-Free Video Class-Incremental Learning: Method

 Since $\bar{\mathbf{v}}$ is difficult to estimate, and to decouple the temporal residual $\boldsymbol{\epsilon}_i$ and inter-frame information $a_i$, we naturally address this by using the difference between $\mathbf{V}^{st}$ and $\bar{\mathbf{V}}^{s}$, effectively isolating the temporal dynamics, which can be represented as:

-This formulation reveals that $\mathbf{V}^{tem}$ quantifies the deviation between the model's attention-weighted temporal dynamics and the uniform temporal mean.
-It isolates temporal variations from static spatial semantics, allowing the model to use temporal cues for routing decisions while avoiding background interference, thus supporting our goal of mitigating forgetting and leveraging temporal dynamics for continual learning.
+This formulation reveals that $\mathbf{V}^{tem}$ quantifies the deviation between the model's attention-weighted temporal dynamics and the uniform temporal mean, effectively disentangling temporal variations from static semantics.
+This enables routing to exploit temporal cues while avoiding background interference, thereby mitigating forgetting and enhancing continual learning.

 \textbf{Inference. } During inference, we first compute the decoupled temporal representation $\mathbf{V}^{tem} \in \mathbb{R}^{d_{vt}}$ for each input video.
 For all categories in the current task, we calculate the mean temporal representation and store it in the anchor pool as $\bar{\mathbf{V}}_{c}^{tem} \in \mathbb{R}^{d_{vt}}$, where $c$ represents the $c$-th class.
 For each expert $k$, we compute a similarity-based score as the router: